tower1ight/World/1.People/Groups and Factions/Goblins/Goblins.md

-"Nonsense, I {programed} it to work this way,  this mold just to spend double the time to break it down and do it this way anyway"
+"Nonsense, I {programed} it to hold that weight, he doesnt like it?
+Good, he'll fix it not my problem" "likely sto"

-"Now ususally id be on oboards "
+this mold just to spend double the time to break it down and do it this way anyway" "Now ususally id be on oboards "